Skip to main content

 How to load the watch survey into the Cozie app

-1. Open to the Cozie app and go to the Backend tab.
+Open the Cozie app and go to the Backend tab.

-4. Go to the Settings tab and select your watch survey.
-The watch survey defined in the JSON file provided with the link above should be listed in the pop-up list.
+Go to the Settings tab and select your watch survey.
+The watch survey defined in the JSON file provided with the link above should be in the pop-up list.
 Select it.

 Example of JSON file for a custom watch survey